-According to the Mayo Clinic, the term “trench mouth” can be traced back to World War I, when it was common for soldiers to experience severe gum problems because they didn’t have access to dental care while in battle.
-It is formally known as Vincent’s stomatitis, acute necrotizing ulcerative gingivitis, or necrotizing ulcerative gingivitis(Mayo Clinic, 2010).
+The term trench mouth can be traced back to World War I, when it was common for soldiers to experience severe gum problems because they didn’t have access to dental care while in battle.
+It’s formally known as:

-Trench mouth has been linked to the following risk factors:
+Trench mouth has also been linked to the following risk factors:

 - poor dental hygiene

 - infection of the mouth, teeth, or throat